 Moda Health, as administrator of the Plan, pays covered expenses based on the maximum plan allowance (MPA).
 The MPA is defined in Section 13.
 You may have to pay some of the charges (cost sharing).
-What you have to pay depends on the Plan provisions.
+What you have to pay depends on the Plan provisions, cost sharing may apply.

-Except for cost sharing and Plan benefit limitations, in-network providers agree to look only to Moda Health, if it is responisible for payment, for compensation of covered services provided to members.
+Except for cost sharing and Plan benefit limitations, in-network providers agree to look only to Moda Health, if it is responsible for payment, for compensation of covered services provided to members.